Phoenixville Table Tennis Club

 • Each player waits his turn.

-• When everyone's name above you is crossed off, it is your turn to play.
+• When your name moves to the top of the list, it is your turn to play.
 You may choose to do one of the following:

 --ask another idle player to play a match,